evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 Permissions can be granted by:
 1. creating a roles contract for the contract and assign it as the authority
 2. assigning an account ID to a role
-3. granting this role permission (capabilitiy) to a function
+3. granting this role permission (capability) to a function

 ```solidity
 // sample contract